ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 # Creating and leveraging an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance on {{site.data.keyword.cloud_notm}}
 {: #creating-and-leveraging-an-ibm-cloudant-dedicated-hardware-plan-instance-on-ibm-cloud}

 This tutorial shows you how to create an {{site.data.keyword.cloudantfull}} Dedicated Hardware plan instance that uses the {{site.data.keyword.cloud}} dashboard.
-After that exercise, we also show you how to provision one or more Standard plan instances to run on it by using either the {{site.data.keyword.cloud_notm}} Catalog or the {{site.data.keyword.cloud_notm}} CLI.
+After that exercise, we show you how to provision one or more Standard plan instances onto that Dedicated Hardware plan instance by using either the {{site.data.keyword.cloud_notm}} catalog or the {{site.data.keyword.cloud_notm}} CLI.
 {: shortdesc}

 When you create an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance, an {{site.data.keyword.cloudant_short_notm}} environment on dedicated hardware is created for your sole use.
 A service instance for the Dedicated Hardware plan environment is also created in the {{site.data.keyword.cloud_notm}} dashboard.
-You can't access the Dedicated Hardware plan instance directly, nor will you have any Service Credentials for it.
+You can't access the Dedicated Hardware plan instance directly, nor have any Service Credentials for it.
 Instead, you use your {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance by creating one or more Standard plan instances on it, and managing the Standard plan instances directly.

 ## Creating an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance